INTRODUCTION

 This exegesis is in agreement with the following principle by Kant:

-"And so, when conflict arises about the sense of a scriptural text, philosophy - that is, the lower faculty, which has truth as its end - claims the prerogative of deciding its meaning."
+"When conflict arises about the sense of a scriptural text, philosophy - that is, the lower faculty, which has truth as its end - claims the prerogative of deciding its meaning."
 (Text)/(AA VII:38)